 Some improvements in operations can be so effective that management should better be prepared for success, otherwise it can ultimately turn out as a splendid blunder.

-This post is a kind of sequel of “Your next bottleneck is elsewhere (and in the future)” and based on a true experience in pharma industry.
+This post is a kind of sequel of “Your next bottleneck is elsewhere (and in the future)” and based on a true experience in pharmaceutical industry.

 The story takes place in a primary and secondary packaging workshop in an European (big) pharma plant.
 This workshop’s poor performance is allegedly the cause of stock outs and delays on the market.
 Given the increasing competition for this drug – now no more patent protected – it is mandatory to restore on-time deliveries to resist the generic makers’ aggressive attacks.

-The packaging is the last step before shipping and unblocking it suddenly means releasing a lot of goods as well as draining the queueing material before packaging.
+The packaging is the last step before shipping, and unblocking it suddenly means :

 Therefore the warnings to management as we begun our assignment: your next bottleneck is elsewhere and be prepared for success.

 Management did not take it seriously.
 I assume first because in pharma nothing goes really fast, second because the silo mentality still prevails.
-The upstream process (called manufacturing) was another department with a different team struggling to improve.
+The upstream process (called manufacturing) was another department with a different team struggling to solve their own problems.
 Off limits to us.

 Now with the capacity recovered and high spirit of the team, we wanted more material to keep supplying the market and possibly regain lost market shares.

-Alas, these results caught management totally unprepared for success and blind to the new bottleneck, which was not manufacturing but.. sales!
+Alas, these results caught management totally unprepared for success and blind to the new bottleneck, which was not manufacturing as anyone would logically assume, but.. sales!

 It turned out that manufacturing was not very good to supply packaging indeed, but could do.
 What was most shocking was that there were no more orders!
 Not only did the drastic packaging performance increase drain the buffer of raw material, but it drained the order book as well.